 The petroglyphs are ancient carvings that tell the stories of the Hawaiians of the past, holding importance to all Hawaiians, past, present, and future.

 Take your time to spot them all because they do blend into the rock faces and appreciate their significance.
-Also, don’t forget to respect their important by staying on the boardwalk.
+Also, don’t forget to respect their importance by staying on the boardwalk.

 Snorkeling off Molokini

 Located a few kilometers off the shore of Maui is the Molokini crater, Hawaii’s only island marine sanctuary.
 Accessible by boat, Molokini is an excellent day trip for the entire family.

 If accessibility is something you need to consider many of the bigger boats are accessible by ramp and many larger vessels have lifts to ease you into and out of the water.